davidcarboni-archive/robocademy/README.md

 ### What is it?

-This is an adaptation of the Lollybot control software to integrate with Codecademy.
+This is a set of curriculum materials for Codecademy and an adaptation of the Lollybot control software to integrate the robot with Codecademy.
 It works using a Chrome extension to add the Lollybot control code to Codecademy pages and runs the code typed in to Codecademy locally to control the robot.